miica37/Nvil-and-My-Setup/docs/transformations.rst

 .. image:: /images/Snapping.gif
 	:align: center

 Nvil's default snapping UI is utilizing a dropdown menu.
 I find that only one of them can be turn on at a time.
-It is also not easy to glance at their status (there is Show Snapping State in Heads Up display but icons should be more easily recognizable than text I guess).
+It is also not easy to see their status (there is Show Snapping State in Heads Up display but they are in texts which can be less readable than the icons on toolbar).

 .. image:: /images/Nvil-default-snapping-ui.jpg
 	:align: center